vtexdocs/help-center-content/docs/faq/en/how-does-the-scheduled-settlement-flow-work-for-purchases-made-with-two-payment.md

 ---
-title: How does the scheduled settlement flow work for purchases made with two payment methods?
+title: 'How does the scheduled settlement flow work for purchases made with two payment methods?'
 id: 32vvCkFrmbUydhI5ncFCja
 status: PUBLISHED
 createdAt: 2021-06-15T15:14:09.235Z